 The Malton Community

 Community involvement is very important.
-'Malton in Bloom' will only succeed if the local community, residents, business people, children, and visitors to our town feel a sense of belonging and creating that WOW factor
+'Malton in Bloom' will only succeed if the local community, residents, business people, children, and visitors to our town feel a sense of belonging and help in creating that "WOW" factor. . .

 The Fitzwilliam Estate is the largest property owner in Malton.
 Through their Community Interest Company many great initiatives make Malton a successful and thriving market town.
 Such initiatives include The Malton Food Lovers Festivals along with the Monthly Food Markets making Malton Yorkshire's Food Capital.
 (Click on the We Love Malton logo below for more information)

 If in previous years you have been impressed with colourful hanging baskets in Malton, then thanks go to the Malton Community Interest Company (Fitzwilliam Estate) and our many local businesses and shops.
 This year our joint target is to hang 150 hanging baskets in and around Malton’s market squares!
 With your help we can achieve this.
 (Click on the Malton CIC logo below for more information)

 At St Michael’s Church We are working closely with the Church Wardens to help replace and replenish the north and south gardens either side of the church.
 Roger Burnett, Head of Community Services, Scarborough is helping coordinate this project along with a Community Services team.
 New rose bushes are kindly being donated by RV Rogers Nurseries located between Malton and Pickering.

 Malton and Norton Tidy Group is an informal group of community volunteers formed in 2009.
 The Tidy Group have volunteered their support to Malton in Bloom and have taken responsibility for a number of Malton gardening projects including new flower beds under the new ‘Welcome to Malton’ signs on the major approach roads.

-Since January 2013 the Tidy Group has picked 1,600 bags of litter - approximately 5.5 tonnes of unsightly rubbish.
-There are around 20 ‘members’ with a usual turnout of about 12 people so a great deal has been achieved by a small but dedicated group.
+Since 2009 the Tidy Group has picked over 2,000 bags of litter.
+There are over 30 ‘members’, so a great deal has been achieved by a small but dedicated group.